arslan555/GalleryON/feature/smart-cleaner/README.md

 4. The app will automatically scan for cleanup opportunities

 ### **Using the Interface**
-1. **Review Results**: See potential space savings and item counts
+1. **Category Selection**: Use filter chips to switch between Duplicates, Large Videos, and Old Media
-2. **Select Items**: Choose specific cleanup groups or use "Select All"
+2. **Review Results**: See potential space savings and item counts for each category
-3. **Filter Options**: Use filter chips to scan for specific types
+3. **Select Items**: Choose specific cleanup groups or use "Select All"
 4. **Delete**: Tap "Delete Selected" to remove chosen items
 5. **Confirm**: Review the deletion summary